ibm-cloudintegration/TechCon2020/api-led-integration/API-Led-CP4I.md

 ### API 1 Provider Lookup

 ABC uses a SaaS based CRM system (Salesforce) for maintaining their master data.
 Since ABC Health is using the Cloud Pak for Integration, which includes the App Connect integration capability, the folks on the CRM integration team used the `App Connect Designer` to build a flow that exposed a custom object that was created for the Health Care Provider records.
 You will not be creating this interface, as it has been created for you already, but you will be taking the deployable object (App Connect .bar file) and deploy it your CP4I Cluster.
-The barfile used here is called `Provider.bar` (note the case senstitivity.
+The barfile used here is called `provider.bar` (note the case senstitivity.

 The Provider Lookup API is a REST API that extracts out providers (aka Doctors) by type.
 For the scope of this lab, there are two supported types "GP" for General Practioner or "Time Lords" for when they are needed.